openwrt/packages/net/vpn-policy-routing/files/README.md

 opkg install vpn-policy-routing luci-app-vpn-policy-routing
 ```

-If these packages are not found in the official feed/repo for your version of OpenWrt/LEDE Project, you will need to [add a custom repo to your router](https://github.com/stangri/openwrt_packages/blob/master/README.md#on-your-router) first.
+If these packages are not found in the official feed/repo for your version of OpenWrt/LEDE Project, you will need to add a custom repo to your router following instructions on [GitHub](https://github.com/stangri/openwrt_packages/blob/master/README.md#on-your-router)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/openwrt_packages@master/README.md#on-your-router) first.

 ### Requirements